Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Pass ALL 5 tests or don’t hire.
 No exceptions.
 No “I’ll figure it out as we go.”

-Test 1 - Revenue Test: Monthly revenue must be 5x monthly hire cost, sustained for 3+ months minimum.
+→ Test 1 – Revenue Test: Monthly revenue must be 5x the monthly hire cost, sustained for at least 3 months.

-Calculation: If the hire costs $4K/month, you need $20K+ revenue for 3 consecutive months.
-Not 2 good months and 1 okay month.
-Three solid months.
+Calculation: If the hire costs $4K/month, you need $20K+ revenue for 3 consecutive months—not 2 good months and 1 okay month, but three solid months.

-Tool: Spreadsheet.
-Three columns: Month, Revenue, Hire Cost Multiple.
-If any month shows less than 5x, you fail.
-Wait.
+Tool: Spreadsheet with three columns: Month, Revenue, Hire Cost Multiple.
+If any month shows less than 5x, you fail and you wait.

-Action: Set a 2-hour timer.
-Write everything: daily tasks, weekly tasks, monthly tasks, how to execute each one, what good looks like, what tools to use, who to contact for what.
+Action: Set a 2-hour timer and write everything: daily tasks, weekly tasks, monthly tasks, how to execute each one, what good looks like, what tools to use, and who to contact for what.

 If the timer expires and the role isn’t documented, you don’t know what you’re hiring for.
 Fix this before posting any job.

-Test 3 - Delegation Test: Have you identified 20+ hours/week of delegatable, repeatable work?
+→ Test 3 – Delegation Test: Have you identified 20+ hours per week of delegatable, repeatable work?

 Action: Track your time for 2 weeks.
-Mark each task: Delegatable (yes/no), Repeatable (yes/no), Hours per week.
-Sum the “yes + yes” category.
+Mark each task as: Delegatable (yes/no), Repeatable (yes/no), Hours per week.
+Then sum the “yes + yes” category.

 If the total is less than 20 hours, you don’t have enough volume.
 The hire will be underutilized.
 Wait until volume builds.

-Calculation: (All monthly costs, including hire) × 6 = required reserves.
-Is that in your bank account?
+Calculation: Take all monthly costs (including the hire) × 6 to get required reserves.
+Is that amount in your bank account?

-If no, check growth rate: Last 3 months revenue growth = 20%+ average monthly?
+If no, check your growth rate: is your last 3 months’ revenue growth 20%+ on average per month?
 If yes, growth can outrun the hiring cost.
 If no, build reserves first.

-Test 5 - Time Test: Do you have 10 hours/week available for training and management?
+→ Test 5 – Time Test: Do you have 10 hours per week available for training and management?

 Audit: Current work hours + 10 hours for training = total hours.
-Is the total sustainable for 90 days?
+Is that total sustainable for 90 days?

-If you’re at 60 hours and adding 10 = 70 hours weekly for 3 months, that’s burnout.
+If you’re at 60 hours and adding 10 puts you at 70 hours weekly for 3 months, that’s burnout.
 You can’t onboard properly while burning out.

 The Readiness Gate: